RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

     </simpleShell:SimpleShell.Content>

 </simpleShell:SimpleShell>
 ```

+The visual structure of a `SimpleShell` app can be manually defined using several containers.
+A container is a view which wraps a hosting area for pages.
+Such a container is, for example, `Content`, which can be set using the `Content` property and which wraps the entire content of the app.

-As you can see, the logical navigation structure is defined with `ShellContent`, `Tab`, etc. as in normal .NET MAUI `Shell`.
-However, visual structure is defined manually using the `Content` property.
-The hosting area for pages is represented by the `SimpleNavigationHost` view that can occur in the `Content` element **just once**.
+The hosting area for pages is represented by the `SimpleNavigationHost` view that can occur somewhere in a container view hierarchy **just once**.

-SimpleShell provides you with some **bindable properties** that you can bind to when creating custom navigation controls:
+`SimpleShell` provides you with some additional **bindable properties** that you can bind to when creating custom navigation controls:

 - `CurrentPage` - the currently selected `Page`
 - `CurrentShellSection` - the currently selected `ShellSection` (`Tab`)
 - `CurrentShellContent` - the currently selected `ShellContent`
 - `ShellSections` - read-only list of all `ShellSection`s in the shell
 - `ShellContents` - read-only list of all `ShellContent`s in the shell
-- `RootPageContainer` - a view that will wrap all root pages (`ShellContent`s)
+- `RootPageContainer` - a view that wraps all root pages (`ShellContent`s)

 The code behind of the XAML sample above: